 - Hygrometer – measures humidity.

 Where to buy a weather station depends on the level of convenience you desire, and how quickly you want to start using your new station.
-Some weather stations are available at retail and electronics stores; however, the best place to buy a professional weather station is on sites like Amazon.
-Amazon in particular has a great track record for protecting its customers with a buyer friendly return policy.
-It also makes customer reviews available, and ranks products according to customer satisfaction ratings.
-All of this information helps you to make a better and more informed decision.
+Some weather stations are available at retail and electronics stores; however, you'll find the widest selection online.

 Weather Station Reviews